grafana/grafana-operator/docs/blog/v5-intro.md

 # Version 5 RC

 If you are reading this it means that we have finally got our first RC of version 5 out of the gates.
-The maintainers is extremely happy to finally being able to do so.
+The maintainers are extremely happy to finally being able to do so.

 As a part of this we have merged version 5 in to the master branch and we will continue to support version 4 through the v4 branch.
 Any changes that needs to be done towards version 4 should be directed to that branch.